open-weather-vision/.github/profile/README.md

-# Share your weather station data to anyone!
+# Share your weather station data with everybody!

 Currently we are developing a set of applications that will enable you to
 - record